MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 ## Releasing Updates

 Once your app has been configured and distributed to your users, and you've made some code and/or asset changes, it's time to instantly release them!
-The simplest (and recommended) way to do this is to use the `release-cordova` comand in the CodePush CLI, which will handle preparing and releasing your update to the CodePush server.
+The simplest (and recommended) way to do this is to use the `release-cordova` command in the CodePush CLI, which will handle preparing and releasing your update to the CodePush server.

 In it's most basic form, this command only requires one parameter: your owner name + "/" + app name.